KeePass for Opera

 </table>

 What are they teaching them these days?
 I remember learning this at about age 14, using Netscape’s examples.
-This girl has been studying Internet-fucking-Computing at degree level for two years and hasn’t been shown this?
+This young woman has been studying Internet-fucking-Computing at degree level for two years and hasn’t been shown this?

 Don’t even get me started on the fact that she shouldn’t be using a table for the purpose she was trying to use it for.